On this page

 Royalty-free music on YouTube

-Royalty-free music platforms
+Royalty-free music in Clipchamp

 Check out SoundCloud or Premium Beat for the perfect remixed tunes if you're looking for a particular music track.
 These remixes are usually royalty-free and free to download.

-Use trending sounds on TikTok
+Use trending TikTok sounds on YouTube

 If your YouTube videos receive a copyright strike no matter what you try, consider uploading your video to TikTok instead.
-The app fully licenses TikTok’s audio files, so you won’t get a copyright strike if you use a trending sound.
+The intuitive app fully licenses TikTok’s audio files, so you won’t get a copyright strike if you use a trending sound.